All emergency services

 We continue to advise:

-Do not travel to Russia due to the security environment and the impacts of the military conflict with Ukraine.
+Do not travel to Russia due to the security situation and the impacts of the military conflict with Ukraine.

 Do not travel to Russia.

-Do not travel to Russia due to the security environment and the impacts of the military conflict with Ukraine.
+Do not travel to Russia due to the dangerous security situation and the impacts of the military conflict with Ukraine.

 Do not travel to North Caucasus.